naquad/vim-picker/README.md

 but also code it, test it and make all types of terminals look alike.
 This is daunting.
 Very daunting.

-Recently I've been trying to do that and came to conclusion that I'm doing it wrong and made this project.
+Recently I've been trying to do that and came to conclusion that I'm doing it wrong.
+This little script tries to solve the problem.

 Features
 --------

 * Implements [CIEDE2000](http://en.wikipedia.org/wiki/Color_difference#CIEDE2000) algorithm
   for automatically matching your colors (especially useful for 256-GUI hex matching).
-* Nicely previews of result.
+* Nicely previews result.
 * Generates `hl` like so you won't have to type colors yourself.
 * Drag and drop colors around.
-After you've chosen one color you can just drag & drop it to others.
+After you've chosen one color you can just drag & drop it to other holders.
   Color will be approximated as needed.

 Screenshots